FIFA

 02 Business Requirements

-The previous referee nomination and approval process at FIFA relied heavily on manual emails, spreadsheets, and scattered external tools.
+The referee nomination and approval process at FIFA relied heavily on manual emails, spreadsheets, and scattered external tools.
 This led to missed deadlines, duplicate data, and time consuming tracking for thousands of stakeholders.

-BUSINESS REQUIREMENTs
+Product REQUIREMENTs

 Enable automated distribution of forms, reminders, and approvals to ensure deadlines are met